 The City has partnered with the Sanford Housing Authority in the redevelopment of Redding Gardens.
 A developer has been selected and the designs for a 90 unit senior housing complex approved by Planning and Zoning.
-The developer has secured the necessary funding and plans on breaking ground the first quarter of 2019.
+The developer has secured the necessary funding and the ground breaking occurred the first quarter of 2019.

-The City is working with private developers to build affordable rental units to include several duplexes and a 16 unit senior housing complex in the CDBG Target area.
+The City is working with private developers to build affordable rental units to include several duplexes and a 16-unit senior housing complex in the CDBG Target area.